 Besides the Bare Acts, it is vital to ensure you read the daily law news and stay updated.

-Whenever you come across legal maxims, make sure you read them twice to keep them in memory.
+Whenever you come across legal maxims, make sure you read them twice to keep them in your memory.
 These are used in court paperwork and also asked in law exams.

 When you come across old or new interesting cases (case laws), make sure you remember them.
 And even if you cannot, keep the case summary/facts (which are usually interesting) in mind.